 After checkout time you’ll be driven three-to-four hours to Kalibaru.

-Enjoy the leisurely morning in your beautiful resort at Kalibaru.
-There are plenty beautiful sights to be seen since the resort is located at the plantation or enjoy the lazy day in the pool.
+Enjoy a leisurely morning in your lovely resort at Kalibaru.
+There are plenty beautiful sights to be seen on property, since the resort is located at the plantation, or you may prefer to simply lounge by the pool and be lazy.

 After checkout time, you’ll be driven into the mountains where there is a resort with a beautiful view of Ijen volcano.
 This is a haven of peace and quiet.

-Meet your driver at 3:00am in the hotel to experience a memorable trekking to the Ijen Crater in East Java.
+Meet your driver at 3:00 AM this morning to head off on a memorable trekking experience to the Ijen Crater in East Java.
 The top of the volcano at Kawah Ijen is the world's largest body of water filled with hydrochloric acid.
 Within the 20km caldera complex lays an amazingly blue lake.
 With massive amounts of sulfur coming out of the mountain, this is one of the most acidic bodies of water on the planet.
 You can see the local miners walk deep in the sulfur clouds to collect hardened sulfur and trek back out often carrying nearly twice their body weight.
 Breathtaking views from within this active volcano is something you will never forget and most certainly unlike any other experience in the world.
 Finish the experience in the Ijen and transfer back to your hotel for breakfast.

 Pemuteran - far removed from the busy Bali tourist centers, the unspoiled northwest offers a view into the uniqueness of Bali.
 Still undeveloped, with nature and marine parks preserving the area, one finds a grand expanse of coconut groves and beautiful ancient temples dotting the landscape.
 The magnificent volcanoes of Java are a perfect backdrop for spectacular sunrises and sunsets.

-This morning, you will be transferred to Menjangan Island, part of Bali Barat National Park.
-You'll take a short, boat trip to the island and then enjoy the snorkeling here.
-This area has the best diving on the island, crystal clear waters, colorful corals and pristine waters teeming with tropical fish.
+This morning, you will be transferred to the heavenly Menjangan Island, part of Bali's Barat National Park.
+A short boat trip will lead you to the island, where there will be no time to waste in hopping into the sparkling, refreshing sea.
+This will be the perfect spot for snorkeling.
+This area has the best diving on the entire island, thanks to the crystal clear waters, colorful corals and pristine temperatures bringing in schools of tropical fish.

-Later this evening, you’ll get a romantic Dinner on the Boat.
-Sail along the calm and peaceful Bay of Gawana with the natural sounds compliment the night as you enjoy the 3 courses of international cuisine.
-(Beverages are not included)
+Later this evening, you will have the luxury of attending an elegant dinner service on a boat.
+Sail along the calm and peaceful bay of Gawana with the natural sounds complimenting the atmosphere, as you enjoy 3 courses of international cuisines.
+Please note however that beverages are not included.

 This morning, meet your guide for a drive into the highlands and the village of Kintamani on the caldera rim of Mt.
 Batur.
 Kintamani is famed for its prized fruits and vegetables, which are sold at its colorful market.
-Continue north along the crater rim to Penulisan where several steep flights of stairs lead to Bali's highest temple, Pura Puncak Penulisan, at 5,789 feet.
-From here, there is the most spectacular view of Mt.
+Continue north along the crater rim to Penulisan, where several steep flights of stairs lead to Bali's highest temple, Pura Puncak Penulisan, at 5,789 feet.
+From here, you can admire the most spectacular view of Mt.
 Batur, Mt.
-Agung, and the north coast of Bali which lies below.
-You will then proceed to your hotel in Ubud.
+Agung and the north coast of Bali, which lies below.
+After plenty of time for pictures, you will continue on the journey to Ubud, where you will be dropped off at your luxurious new resort property.
+Enjoy the rest of the day as you desire.

 Ubud is considered the cultural heartland of Bali, famous for its iconic rice terraces and countless Hindu temples, where painters, mask makers, sculptors, stone and wood carvers, dancers and musicians thrive.
 Ubud also offers visitors the opportunity to explore Bali's natural beauty serving as a base camp for adventure activities including volcano trekking, river rafting, cycling and canyoneering.